 In April we held our first ever International Patient Workshop in Liverpool.
 The event was designed to allow patients from all over the world to benefit from the expertise that is available in Liverpool, as well as those that the AKU Society can offer.
 The Workshop was hugely popular and attracted people from all over the world, people came from as far afield as Jordan and Canada!

 Held at Everton’s home ground, Goodison Park, the Workshop was a day of vital talks given by experts in AKU and related areas.
-These ranged from Pete Moore, who gave a vital view on how to be a self-manager of pain, Lesley and her daughter Charlotte who demonstrated chair based exercise and a talk from Dr Adam Taylor who updated us all on the progress of research for AKU.
+These ranged from Pete Moore, who gave a vital view on how to be a self-manager of pain, Hannah and her daughter Charlotte who demonstrated chair based exercise and a talk from Dr Adam Taylor who updated us all on the progress of research for AKU.

 The day was a true success and everyone took things away with them.
 Slovak patient Anna Antalova said this about the day:

 ‘The first International Patient Workshop in Liverpool was a big success for the AKU Society team.
 It was an excellent event, giving a great example of how rare disease patients need to be treated and how many benefits can be given to them within a single meeting.
-I also loved speaking with many patients from different countries and especially with all of you (Lesley, Oliver, Lydia, Eve and Ciarán).
+I also loved speaking with many patients from different countries and especially with all of you (Hannah, Oliver, Lydia, Eve and Ciarán).
 I enjoyed each conversation and agenda topic and it gave me lots of personal motivation to keep going!’

 NAC anniversary